Cactus control in the SA Arid Lands

 Opuntia species

 Prickly pear (Opuntia stricta) grows to 2m tall and forms thickets.
 Its pads are grey-green and measure 10-25cm long.
 Spines are usually absent.
 Its yellow flowers measure 6cm in diameter and bears fleshy fruit that is purplish-red, globular to pear shaped and measuring up to 6cm long.
-Its seeds are fertile.
+Its sees are fertile.

 Riverina pear (Opuntia elata) has erect branches to 2m tall, sometimes with a purple tinge.
 Spines may be absent or 1-3 short spines can be present at some areoles.
 It features orange flowers and purplish-red club-shaped fruit to 6cm long.